Blog

 Adding Automation to Laboratory Workflow Management and LIS System Processes

-A chemistry or hematology lab requires only a few people to support the automation as specimens are clinically processed via belts and analyzers and only touched once or twice from entering the lab until they leave and are put into storage.
+A chemistry or hematology lab requires only a few people to support automation as specimens are clinically processed via belts and analyzers, and are only touched once or twice from entering the lab until processing, shipping, and storage.

-The current state of surgical pathology has much less automation, but it’s moving in the right direction thanks to advances in technology that are present in advanced lab information systems.
+The current state of surgical pathology has much less automation, but it’s moving in the right direction thanks to advances in technology and modern pathology lab software solutions.

 These new modern LIS lab solutions feature interface engines that maximize connectivity with all laboratory analyzers and devices.
 They are also rule-based, enabling lab directors and managers to build simple to complex rules and actions that replace inefficient and mistake-prone human intervention with automation.